underscoreio/essential-scala/src/pages/classes/companion-objects.md

 ~~~

 <div class="alert alert-info">
+**Console tip**

-**REPL tip:** Note our use of the `:paste` command in the transcript above.
+Note our use of the `:paste` command in the transcript above.
 Companion objects must be defined in the same compilation unit as the classes they support.
 In a normal codebase this simply means defining the class and object in the same file, but on the REPL we have to enter then in one command using `:paste`.

 You can enter `:help` on the REPL to find out more.
 </div>

 As we saw earlier, Scala has two namespaces: a space of *type names* and a space of *value names*.
 This separation allows us to name our class and companion object the same thing without conflict.

-It is important to note that **the companion object is not an instance of the class**---it is a singleton object with its own type:
+It is important to note that *the companion object is not an instance of the class*---it is a singleton object with its own type:

 ~~~ scala
 scala> Timestamp // note that the type is `Timestamp.type`, not `Timestamp`